vkarkhan/OPENFOAM_Simulations/README.md

-# freezeDryer
+# CFD Simulation of flow of water-vapor in a Freeze Dryer

-rhoSimpleFoam for steady state k-epsilon turbulence
+rhoSimpleFoam is currently used for steady state k-epsilon turbulence

 OPENFOAM files for simulating water vapor flow.
 # Compressible RAS formulation